Roberto del Rosario: Patent rights to karaoke

-Del Rosario in 1999 filed a infrigement lawsuit against San Juan-based firm Juanito Corp. of Chinese-Filipino businessman Juanito Eng Cua for its Miyata Karaoke system.
+Del Rosario in 1999 filed a infringement lawsuit against San Juan-based firm Juanito Corp. of Chinese-Filipino businessman Juanito Eng Cua for its Miyata Karaoke system.
 Juanito in its defence said that karaoke was invented by the Japanese citing a 1999 Time magazine article crediting Inoue.
 A court ruled in Del Rosario's favor and with Juanito disputing the decision with the Court of Appeals as of 2002.